JustinasAst/baigiamasis.front/README.md

 ## How to use?

-User can scan and read comment whithout registration, but if he want to write comment, he need to registrate and logged in.
-User can another users comments, but delete just only own.
+User can read comment whithout registration, but if he want to write comment, he need to registrate.
+User can read another users comments.
+Also user can delete own comments.
-Note: Simple user can't add new cars.
-Add cars can just user with permission.
+Note: Simple user can't add any new cars.
+Add cars can user with permission.

 ## Credits